AliciaGR5/The_Metagenomics_dispatch/README.md

 #### By Alicia Garcia-Roldan
-:fox_face::wink: Scripts that may be helpful to take small steps in the inmeasurable (and entertaining) world of metagenomics :wink::fox_face:
+:fox_face: Scripts that may be helpful to take small steps in the inmeasurable (and entertaining) world of metagenomics :fox_face:

 ===========================================================================